-Travel to Morocco and visit Fes, the mystical city on a private basis from Casablanca.
+Travel to Morocco on a private mystical Fes Express tour.
+See Fes, the mystical city on this private tour from Casablanca.
 This express tour is the perfect opportunity to make the most of Casablanca, Rabat, Fes and Meknes.
 Let us save your time with our perfectly crafted express trip to Morocco historical and cultural cities.

 At a glance